Turkey passes anti-terrorism law reform

 Turkey is holding thousands of defendants accused of links to the Kurdistan Workers Party (PKK) - deemed a terrorist group by both the EU and United States.

-Justice Minister Sadullah Ergin said those defendants were being tried for membership of a terrorist organisation, rather than spreading propaganda.
+Justice Minister Sadullah Ergin said those defendants were being tried with membership of a terrorist organisation, rather than spreading propaganda.

 Ankara has held several months of peace talks with jailed PKK leader Abdullah Ocalan on ending a conflict in which more than 40,000 people have been killed and his rebels last month declared a ceasefire in line with his demands.